0atman/trebetherick.net/content/mines.md

  - Mines
 ---

-- 1861: Trebetherick Mine (Trewiston Mine) was closed, although it reopened briefly around 1900
+- 1861: Trebetherick Mine (Trewiston Mine) at Mine Field was closed, although it reopened briefly around 1900